jake-w-liu/UTDKernels.jl/docs/src/tutorial/numerical.md

 # [Numerical Methods](@id numerical)

-This chapter describes the three numerical challenges that arise when evaluating UTD diffraction coefficients in IEEE 754 floating-point arithmetic, and the solutions implemented in UTDKernels.jl.
+This chapter describes four numerical challenges that arise when evaluating UTD diffraction coefficients in IEEE 754 floating-point arithmetic, and the solutions implemented in UTDKernels.jl.

 ## Challenge 1: Overflow in the transition function